aws-samples/sample-fixed-schema-response-mcp/README.md

-# Fixed Schema Response MCP Server
+# Fixed Schema Response MCP Server (FastMCP Edition)

-A Model Context Protocol (MCP) server that processes user queries and returns responses in a fixed schema format (e.g., JSON).
-Similar to OpenAI's Structured Outputs feature, this MCP server constrains model responses to follow a predefined structure, making outputs more predictable and easier to parse programmatically.
+A Model Context Protocol (MCP) server that processes user queries and returns responses in a fixed schema format (e.g., JSON) using FastMCP.
+This server constrains model responses to follow a predefined structure, making outputs more predictable and easier to parse programmatically.

 ## Features

+- **FastMCP Integration**: Built on the FastMCP framework for simplified MCP server development
 - **Schema-Based Responses**: Define JSON schemas to structure AI-generated content
-- **Schema Validation**: Automatically validate responses against defined schemas
-- **Error Handling**: Properly formatted error responses that follow the schema
-- **Dynamic Configuration**: Update schemas and settings without server restart
+- **AWS Bedrock Integration**: Uses Claude 4 Sonnet for high-quality responses
+- **Fallback Mechanism**: Provides mock responses when AWS credentials are not available
 - **Kiro Integration**: Seamlessly works with Kiro as an MCP server
-- **Multiple Model Support**: Works with Amazon Bedrock (Claude) and OpenAI models
+- **Dynamic Schema Loading**: Automatically loads schemas from the test_config directory

 ## Installation